zyxia1009/CVPR2024-TSPNet/README.md

 ## Contact

-If you have any question please contact zyxia@std.uestc.edu.com
+If you have any question please contact zyxia@std.uestc.edu.cn

 ## Acknowledgment